 This scholarship provides funding in subsequent years when full tuition fee is required.
 Deadline for applications is March 1 of each year.

 Awarding of this bursary is based on grade point average and verification of need.
 It will help to provide financial aid in subsequent years when full tuition fee is required, and is administered by the Financial Aid and Awards Office.

 J.W.
 Dafoe Graduate Fellowship

 One award valued at $10,000 for full-time students entering the first or second year of a Master’s program to the Departments of Political Studies, Economics or History at the University of Manitoba, whose research focuses on International Relations.
-Applicants are required to submit a covering letter, detailed research proposal, and three letters of reference to Awards Officer, 500 University Centre, or by email to Rowena.Krentz@umanitoba.ca.
+For any questions about this award, please contact firstname.lastname@example.org.

 The following links may also be of help:

 Australia, India, New Zealand, and the United Kingdom are involved in this program.
 In addition to those countries the following commonwealth countries offer awards in some years: Ghana, Jamaica, Nigeria, Sierra Leone, Sri Lanka, Trinidad & Tobago.
 You would apply for this in your home country.

 Government of Canada Awards [go to their website]

 A cultural exchange program with these countries: France, Germany, Italy, Japan and Mexico.
 Contact the ministry or department concerned with study and training in your home country.